 The rear image depicts the fiddle-playing Fool (0), dancing on the wheel of chaos portrayed in the Wheel of Fortune (X).
 Shuffling the deck the Fool rides the wheel – a lovely touch, though the cards are large for my hands, making shuffling awkward.

-The thirty-eight page booklet that accompanies the deck is packed with information and keywords, and while I often disagree with the author’s interpretations, this peek into the mind of the deck’s creator is interesting.
+The 38 page booklet that accompanies the deck is packed with information and keywords, and while I don’t always agree with the interpretations given, this peek into the mind of the deck’s creator is interesting.

-Orryelle Defenestrate-Bascule has created a wonderful Tarot, and I highly recommended it as both a divinatory and magickal tool.
+Orryelle Defenestrate-Bascule has created a wonderful and evocative tarot, and I highly recommended it as both a divinatory and magical tool.